Tax Planning – 2018 Tipschandra

 Tax Tip – Use your accountant’s rental templates to summarise all expenses and present a complete picture of each property’s situation.

-Clients of Property Tax Specialists get these rental templates and others as part of their year end package.
+Clients of Property Tax Specialist get these rental templates and others as part of their year end package.

 Tax Tip – Scan your original documents and send to your accountant.
 This ensures you have access to original documents to check on reports produced by the accountant and in case of a tax audit.